 - 1 hotel night provided in the conference hotel

 2. Registration for One Data & Decisions® Academy course.
-Options include:
+Available courses are:

 - Foundations of Data Management

 - Longitudinal Tracking for Institutional Research

 - Overview of Survey Design